top of page

 • Strengthening hip and thigh muscles

-• Movement retraining during squatting or running
+• Movement retraining during squatting, stairs, running, and lunges

 • Improving knee alignment during activity